-But what of the girl in the field who was now buried under a headstone that read, “Catherine Packard?”
+But what of the girl in the field now buried under a headstone that read, “Catherine Packard?”
 Sheriff E.H.
-Schoenfeld stayed with the case, and in April of 1932 he announced that he had discovered the identity of the dead girl, but it did little to tamp down the sinister overtones of the case.
+Schoenfeld stayed with the case, and in April of 1932 he announced he had discovered the identity of the dead girl.
+His discovery, however, did little to tamp down the sinister overtones of the case.

 Charlotte Moore Buswell had been the prettiest girl in Chester.
 She had a short, unhappy marriage that ended in divorce.
 She began running a tearoom in nearby Bartonsville, Vt.
 In 1925 she disappeared.
 A friend, Ida Sweet, said she dropped Charlotte off at the train station in Bellows Falls.
-She was never heard from again by her family or anyone else in her hometown.
+Non one in her hometown, not even her family, ever heard from her again.

-But what sheriff Schoenfeld uncovered was that Charlotte had gone on to be active in a rum-running and narcotics ring near Bomoseen Lake.
-Vermont was a prime location for bootlegging during prohibition.
+But Sheriff Schoenfeld discovered that Charlotte had gone on to join in a rum-running and narcotics ring near Lake Bomoseen.
+Vermont was a prime location for bootlegging during Prohibition.
 The border with Canada was loosely patrolled and remote.
-The flow of illegal liquor was steady.
+Illegal liquor flowed steadily.
 The state’s resorts, lake houses and line houses were convenient for visitors from New York and New England looking to quench their thirst for alcohol away from home.

 Charlotte Moore Buswell had gotten caught up in the rum-running life around Lake Bomoseen, the sheriff said.
 She had been fined $300 for bootlegging in Rutland, after she “disappeared” from Chester.
 And then she turned up dead.
-Given the company she was keeping, the death wasn't a shock.
+Given the company she kept, her death didn’t shock anyone.
 But what about that suicide note?
-George Packard had not been wrong when he said the note was written by his wife.
+George Packard had not been wrong.
+His wife had written the note.

 Catherine Packard said she had, in fact, written the note.
 But she could not explain how or why it wound up on Charlotte Moore Buswell’s body.
-Catherine said she wrote the note while training at a hospital in Troy, N.Y. in 1926 at a time when she was despondent.
+Catherine said she wrote the note while training at a hospital in Troy, N.Y., in 1926 at a time when she felt despondent.
 It had nothing to do with her disappearance, she said.
-She theorized that it had perhaps been stolen from her belongings at the hospital.
+She theorized that someone had perhaps stolen it from her belongings at the hospital.
 And with no further proof, that’s as far as the mystery ever went.